 The Grant Arms Hotel offers 50 en-suite bedrooms all with tea and coffee making facilities, toiletries, hair dryer, colour TV, direct dial phone and free WiFi.
 There are two Four Poster Rooms (one of which is Queen Victoria’s), Twin, Double, Single or Family Rooms and also three enabled rooms for disabled guests.
 All facilities in the Grant Arms Hotel are wheelchair accessible.
 For more information on our rooms, please click on the “Accommodation” tab on top of this page.

-The 90 mile journey on the SNOW ROADS – a slow road from Blairgowrie, traversing the highest public road in Britain and travelling through the outstanding landscapes of the eastern Cairngorms – takes you to Grantown on Spey, a traditional Highland town on the famous River Spey.
+The 90 mile journey on The SNOW ROADS – a slow road from Blairgowrie – through the outstanding landscapes of the eastern Cairngorms takes you to Grantown on Spey, a traditional Highland town on the famous River Spey.
 A wide range of leisure activities, such as walking, Bird Watching and Wildlife, hiking, climbing, cycling, golfing or fishing makes Grantown on Spey the perfect location for your holiday.
 Follow the Whisky or Castle Trail, taste a wee dram of Whisky in one of the famous Speyside Distilleries or dive into the fascinating Scottish History.
 The town is surrounded by ancient woodlands, which offer a unique habitat for a wide variety of wildlife.
 Anagach Woods with its ancient Pine Trees, on the doorstep of the Grant Arms Hotel, is a haven for rare animals and plants.
 For more information on “What to Do and See” please go to “Out and About“.